Khondoler misti

 Khondoler misti (খন্ডলের মিষ্টি) is a sweet originating in the Khandal of Feni district, Bangladesh.
-This sweet is famous and very popular in the Feni area.
+This sweet is very common in the Feni area.
 It is a variation of roshogolla.
-The specialty of this sweet is that while all other sweets of Bangladesh are consumed at cold or normal temperature, Khondoler misti is consumed hot along with normal temperature.
+The specialty of this sweet is that while all other sweets of Bangladesh are consumed at cold or normal temperature, Khondoler misti is consumed at hot or normal temperature.